Masafumi Miyagi

-Masafumi Miyagi (宮城 雅史, Miyagi Masafumi) is a Japanese football player, who plays for Kyoto Sanga FC as a defender.
+Masafumi Miyagi (宮城 雅史, Miyagi Masafumi) is a Japanese footballer who plays as a defender for Japan Football League club Reilac Shiga FC.

 Career

 Miyagi attended Komazawa University, where he won the 39th Prime Minister Cup in July 2010.
 He was signed by Tochigi Uva in his rookie season.

 After leaving because out of contract, Miyagi signed a new deal with JFL newly promoted side Renofa Yamaguchi.
 He had the opportunity to play as forward, but in the end the club registered him as defender, despite scoring 11 goals in two season.
 Miyagi was instrumental to win the J3 League in 2015, gaining the first promotion in J2 for Renofa.